Shopify vs Etsy

 Etsy

 One of Etsy’s advantages is an easier learning curve with basic functionality.
-However, at the same time, this means you’ll need multiple add-ons to customize your store for your needs.
-For example, Shopify includes point of sale (POS) for in-person sales.
-To do the same via Etsy, you’ll have to use Square.
+However, simultaneously, this means you’ll need multiple add-ons to customize your store for your needs.

 Also, one inconvenience of choosing Etsy is that you’ll need to create an account and set up a storefront before seeing the available apps and integrations.
 One way around this is to conduct an online search for articles detailing Etsy’s most popular apps.